JvanKatwijk/qt-dab/README.md

 a separate facility was created to **stop** such a service.
-For that purpose, a small window can be made visible showing all running backends (starting an audio service in the background shows the window, its visibility iscontrolled by clicking on the number of services as shown in the configuration and control window)
+For that purpose, a small window can be made visible showing all running backends (starting an audio service in the background shows the window, its visibility is controlled by clicking on the number of services as shown in the configuration and control window)

 ![7.1](/res/read_me/process-management-2.png)